Azure/terraform-azurerm-avm-res-certificateregistration-certificateorder/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-certificateregistration-certificateorder

-This is a template repo for Terraform Azure Verified Modules.
+This is an AVM module to deploy App Service Certificate Order.

 <!-- markdownlint-disable MD033 -->
 ## Requirements